πΉπ© Chad

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.

-- Prepare a contingency plan for emergency situations.
+- Prepare a backup plan for emergency situations.
 Review the Traveler’s Checklist.

-- Visit the CDC page for the latest Travel Health Information related to your travel.
+- Visit the CDC page for the latest Travel Health Information related to your travel and return to the United States.

-Lake Chad Region – Do Not Travel
+Lake Chad Region – Level 4: Do Not Travel

 Visit our website for Travel to High-Risk Areas.